apolloakora/devops-wiki/kubernetes/kaniko.md

 kubectl get secret registrycreds --output=yaml
 ```

-## Giving Kaniko Access to the Docker Login Credentials
+## Step 3 | Kaniko Pod Template

-For kaniko to access the credentials we mount the kubernetes secret as a file at **`/kaniko/.docker/config.json`**
+The clever part in this pod template configuration is giving Kaniko access to the docker login credentials.
+Now for kaniko to access the credentials we mount the kubernetes secret as a file at **`/kaniko/.docker/config.json`**

 The configuration for this is in the **[yaml pod template](https://github.com/devops4me/safedb.net/blob/master/pod-image-builder.yaml)** for kaniko.